2021 NBA draft

 The 2021 NBA draft, the 75th edition of the National Basketball Association's annual draft, was held on July 29, 2021, at Barclays Center in Brooklyn, New York.
+The NBA draft returned to Brooklyn after the previous year's draft was held through videoconferencing at ESPN Studios in Bristol, Connecticut due to the COVID-19 pandemic.
 With the first overall pick, the Detroit Pistons selected Cade Cunningham.
 The NBA used a "ceremonial pick" for the late Terrence Clarke, between the 14th and 15th pick of the draft.

 Draft picks

 Notable undrafted players

 These players were not selected in the 2021 NBA draft, but have played at least one game in the NBA.

 Trades involving draft picks

 Pre-draft trades

 Prior to the draft, the following trades were made and resulted in exchanges of draft picks between teams.

 Draft-night trades

 Draft-night trades were made after the draft began.
 These trades are usually not confirmed until the next day or after free agency officially begins.

 Combine

 Prior to the NBA Draft Combine, the 2021 NBA G League Elite Camp, which took place on June 19–21 at the Wintrust Arena and Marriott Marquis in Chicago, provided another chance for players not originally invited to the combine to impress scouts.
 The best performers from this camp were given invites to the main combine.

 The NBA Draft Combine was held on June 21–27 at the same site sponsored by Microsoft.
 A total of 69 players attended the NBA Draft Combine 2021, with these players undergoing a series of interviews, five-on-five games, drills, and measurements.
 Lottery-projected pick Keon Johnson broke the combine's vertical leap record of 45.5 in, set by Kenny Gregory in 2001, with a vertical leap of 48 in.
 The combine also featured some recent graduates of the inaugural NBA G League Ignite team, which is a developmental basketball program meant to provide prospects with a paid alternative to playing NCAA college basketball.
 The success of these players, Jalen Green, Jonathan Kuminga, Daishen Nix, and Isaiah Todd, may pave the way for more top prospects to participate in the G League system pre-draft.

 Projected top picks who decided not to attend the NBA Draft Combine include potential No. 1 pick Cade Cunningham and likely top-four pick Jalen Suggs.
 Numerous other potential prospects, especially those playing overseas, also decided to skip the Combine.